Witnessing Yesterday's Cairo Massacre Was Shocking and Awful

 Initial reports suggested that police had broken the sit-in’s dawn calm with tear gas and live ammunition, but since mobile networks were overloaded, the finer details remained impossible to confirm.
 When I tried to enter myself, all roads to Rabaa were blocked.
 Police and soldiers were stationed in every side street and refused to budge.
 As I tried to find a safe route in, the officers made it clear that outsiders were not welcome.
 I spent my morning crouching behind cars and dodging the birdshot pellets and live ammunition that riot police were firing at bystanders.
 One ill-advised venture out into the open resulted in painful hits to both my legs.

-Although Egypt has been no stranger to political violence in the years since the 2011 revolution that toppled dictator Hosni Mubarak, the past month has seen the bloodshed ratchet up another level.
-This morning, dozens of distraught families gathered outside the besieged sit-in.
-"I left overnight so I could finally get some sleep," says Mai Arafa, a young pharmacist who had spent the whole week inside Rabaa.
+On Wednesday morning, dozens of distraught families gathered outside the besieged sit-in.
+"I left overnight so I could finally get some sleep," said Mai Arafa, a young pharmacist who had spent the whole week inside Rabaa.
 "I left my fiancé.
 He says he won't leave."
-She said that she was now ready to join him if she could find a way to reenter the camp.
+She told me that at that stage she was ready to join him if she could find a way to re-enter the camp.
 "I cannot desert him, and I will not desert this cause."

 Like many of those inside Rabaa, Mai said that she was not there out of personal allegiance to Morsi himself.
 She was there to support an idea and to defend a democratic process that she saw as one of the few tangible victories from the 2011 revolution.